0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 #### ***5. Remove  Multiple Claims***

 This is similar to removing a single claim described above.
-In this case, you need to pass a list of `claimids` to be removed, `identifier`, and `privateKey` as the input parameters to `credential.removeClaims()`.
+In this case, you need to pass a list of `claimids` to be removed, the `identifier`, and the `privateKey` as the input parameters to `credential.removeClaims()`.

 ```
 Future<void> removeClaims({